johnny-wang16/rs-udpstreaming/README.md

 2. Getting Numpy by sudo apt-get or pip.

-B. Install Gstreamer from source.
+B. Install Gstreamer from source:
--I got 1.8.3 and it works fine.
+The specific instructions I referenced is [here](https://blog.csdn.net/weixin_30483697/article/details/101178427?depth_1-utm_source=distribute.pc_relevant.none-task&utm_source=distribute.pc_relevant.none-task).
+-I recommend Gstreamer version 1.8.3.
 -I tried 1.16.0 but seems like it is not compatible with OpenCV.
 I kept getting error during the sudo make stage even if the cmake step works fine.
--The specific instructions I referenced is [here](https://blog.csdn.net/weixin_30483697/article/details/101178427?depth_1-utm_source=distribute.pc_relevant.none-task&utm_source=distribute.pc_relevant.none-task).

 ###### NOTE: Aside from the package described in the above instruction, you also need to download gst-rtsp-server-1.8.3.tar.xz and compile it the same way as other packages (ex:gst-plugins-ugly-1.16.0.tar.xz , gst-libav-1.16.0.tar.xz)
 -I am surprised there's a lack of English instructions to build Gstreamer from source.
 I'll make one in the future.